How are the witch-hunt and the war on drugs connected?

 What this essay aims to do is a basic (far from complete) chronological approach of some events, relating some special dates and connecting the rise of specific 'power relations' that became stronger in the last centuries around the world.
 All in hope that we can start to open ourselves to resignify body autonomy.

 1. The Witch-Hunt

 Contrary to what I believed, going back in time to the witches' times and the periods of their worst hunt is imperative to understand how our western system treats 'health' today.
 The witch hunt is inherently connected to modern western medicine and its exercise.
-Why is it that we accept it as more natural to take an aspirin rather than drink a tea to end a headache?
+Why is it that we accept it as more natural taking an aspirin rather than drinking tea to end a headache?
 How come we are not taught to read most of our body's signs to deal with possible diseases?
 These and other questionings are more easily analysed when we learn about the 'extermination' of popular care and the rise of the medical profession.

 “Women have always been healers.
 They were the unlicensed doctors and anatomists of western history.
 They were abortionists, nurses and counsellors.
 They were pharmacists, cultivating healing herbs and exchanging the secrets of their uses.
 They were midwives[...]
 For centuries women were doctors without degrees, barred from books and lectures, learning from each other, [...]
 They were called "wise women" by the people, witches or charlatans by the authorities.”(Ehrenreich, English, 1972, pp.1)